Comic book: Structure

 Comic books heavily rely on their organization and visual presentation.
-Authors dedicate significant attention to aspects like page layout, size, orientation, and the positioning of panels.
-These characteristics are crucial for effectively conveying the content and messages within the comic book.
-Key components of comic books encompass panels, speech bubbles (also known as balloons), text lines, and characters.
-Speech balloons generally take the form of convex containers that hold character dialogue and are connected to the character via a tail element.
-The tail comprises an origin, path, tip, and directional point.
-The creation of comic books involves several essential steps: writing, drawing, and coloring.
-Various technological tools and methods are employed to craft comic books, incorporating concepts such as directions, axes, data, and metrics.
-Following these formatting guidelines, the process unfolds with writing, drawing, and coloring.
+Authors focus on the frame of the page, size, orientation, and panel position in order to convey the book's content.
+Specific components of comic books include panels, speech bubbles (also known as balloons), text lines, and characters.
+Speech balloons are convex containers that hold dialogue or other information.
+They are generally connected to a character via a tail element, which has an origin, path, tip, and directional point.
+Creating a comic book involves several steps, including writing, drawing, and coloring, and must take into account directions, axes, data, and metrics.
 In the United States, the term "comic book" is generally used for comics periodicals and trade paperbacks while "graphic novel" is the term used for standalone books.

 American comic books

 Comics as a print medium have existed in the United States since the printing of The Adventures of Mr. Obadiah Oldbuck in 1842 in hardcover, making it the first known American prototype comic book.
 Proto-comics periodicals began appearing early in the 20th century, with the first comic standard-sized comic being Funnies on Parade.
 Funnies on Parades was the first book that established the size, duration, and format of the modern comic book.
 Following this was, Dell Publishing's 36-page Famous Funnies: A Carnival of Comics as the first true newsstand American comic book; Goulart, for example, calls it "the cornerstone for one of the most lucrative branches of magazine publishing".
 In 1905 G.W.
 Dillingham Company published 24 select strips by the cartoonist Gustave Verbeek in an anthology book called 'The Incredible Upside-Downs of Little Lady Lovekins and Old Man Muffaroo'.
 The introduction of Jerry Siegel and Joe Shuster's Superman in 1938 turned comic books into a major industry and ushered in the Golden Age of Comic Books.
 The Golden Age originated the archetype of the superhero.
 According to historian Michael A. Amundson, appealing comic-book characters helped ease young readers' fear of nuclear war and neutralize anxiety about the questions posed by atomic power.